 It is important to be open and honest with your doctor in order to help them make the safest, most effective choice for your care.
 Review your complete medical history with your doctor, including prescriptions, non-prescriptions, vitamins, supplements and alcohol consumption habits.
 This information will determine whether hydromorphone hydrochloride is the right medication for your treatment plan.

-As with any other prescription drug, hydromorphone hydrochloride carries a risk of side effects.
-These side effects can include:
+As with any prescription drug, hydromorphone hydrochloride carries the risk of side effects.
+Hydromorphone hydrochloride side effects can include:

 - Dry mouth

 It is dangerous to drink alcohol while taking hydromorphone hydrochloride.
 Mixing alcohol and hydromorphone hydrochloride can lead to uncomfortable side effects, including:

 - Difficulty concentrating